Jasata/utu-schooner/doc/PostgreSQL.md

 # PostgreSQL

-This file exists because Schooner is the first medium-sized application that uses PostgreSQL database, and a collected findings / experiences document is a good idea.
+_This file exists because Schooner is the first medium-sized application that uses PostgreSQL database, and a collected findings / experiences document is a good idea._

+## PostgreSQL Basics

+- PostgreSQL cluster/server contains one or more databases.
+Users / roles are shared across the server, but no data is scared across databases (PostgreSQL does not allow querying across multiple databases!).
+Connections are limited to specified databases.
+- A database can contain one or more named schemas (namespaces) that contain tables and other objects (without name-colliding).
+Data can be queried across multiple schemas. [(see documentation)](https://www.postgresql.org/docs/8.1/ddl-schemas.html).
+- Instead of users and roles, PostgreSQL has only roles.
+A role that have been granted a login privilege is analogous to a user in other database engines.

 ## Python Connectors